edmundchong/Inventor/Touchscreen arena/Active Commutator/Arduino/README.md

 **!!
 COMMON ISSUES: For some reason, sometimes the sketch will get stuck in compiling and won't move on.
 Stop the compiling, unplug the board, and plug it back in, but not in bootloader mode.
 It should now come up as a board, instead of a ufp board**

 ## Instructions for testing motor
 - Take your magnet, and hold it close to the left hall sensor on the PCB.
-If your commutator works, the stepper driver should rotate the commutator left.
+If your commutator works and the polarity of the magnet is correct, the stepper driver should rotate the commutator left.
 Vice versa, if you hold the magnet to the right hall sensor, it should rotate right.
 - Listen out to make sure the motor is turning smoothly and quietly.
 If its stuttering and getting stuck, unplug it and make sure the gears turn smoothly without bumping anything.
-It's more likely though
+- Once you determine which side of the magnet activates the hall sensors, mark this side with a sharpie.
+Make sure both magnets on the magnet holder are mounted in the same orientation, and the side marked with sharpie is the one facing the hall sensors when mount the screw with the hook
+- Once everything is assembled, plug the commutator in to your computer, and mount two spi cables.
+Make sure the commutator spins as expected when you turn the cables.

+## Troubleshooting
+- If the commutator isn't responsive, check that the magnets are close enough to the hall sensors.
+- Check that the screw is mounted tightly to the ball bearing **it should not spin freely and continiously.
+It should stop once it hits the two walls in the 3D print**.
+To make it tighter, make sure you hot glue the hook onto the screw, and use two brass inserts to tighten the screw to the ball bearing
+- If the motor is stuttering, this is usually something in your sketch logic. **Its important to fix this, as the stutter can cause noise in the ephys**
+- Also make sure your magnet holder isn't directly bumping the hall sensors, as this can cause the sensors to bend over time and break.
+The magnets should be just below the sensors.